ds300/derivablejs/README.md

 2. Investigate whether asynchronous transactions are possible, or indeed desirable.
 3. I've got a feeling one of the whole-graph traversals mentioned in [Tradeoffs](#tradeoffs) can be eliminated while maintaining all the goodness Havelock currently provides, but it would involve extra caching and it won't even be needed if (1) turns out to be fruitful, so I'll try that first.

+## Contributing

+I heartily welcome feature requests, bug reports, and general suggestions/criticism.
+I also welcome bugfixes via pull request.

 ## Hire Me

 If this project is useful to you, consider supporting the author by giving him a new job!

 A little about me: I want to work with and learn from awesome software engineers while tackling deeply interesting engineering problems.
 The kinds of problems that have you waking up early because you can't wait to start thinking about them again.
 I've been on the fraying edges of NLP academia since finishing my CompSci BSc in 2013.
 First as a PhD student and then as a Research Fellow/Code Monkey thing.
 During that time I've done a lot of serious JVM data processing stuff using Clojure and Java, plus a whole bunch of full-stack web development.
 I like to read and daydream about compilers and VMs.
-I like to read books which deftly say something touching about the human condition.
+I like to read novels which deftly say something touching about the human condition.
 I can juggle 7 balls.
 I play instruments and ride bicycles and watch stupid funny junk on youtube.
 I have an obscenely cool sister (seriously it's just not fair on the rest of us).
 I'm free from November and would love to move to Berlin or Copenhagen, but would consider remote work or moving anywhere in Western Europe for the right job.